yafatek/mxp-agents-runtime/docs/overview.md

 ## Agents Runtime SDK Overview

-Relay's Agents Runtime SDK lets teams build, ship, and operate autonomous agents that communicate natively over MXP (`mxp://`).
-The SDK focuses on deterministic behaviour, low-latency execution, and strong governance so that every agent published into the Relay mesh behaves predictably and safely.
+MXP Nexus's Agents Runtime SDK lets teams build, ship, and operate autonomous agents that communicate natively over MXP (`mxp://`).
+The SDK focuses on deterministic behaviour, low-latency execution, and strong governance so that every agent published into the MXP Nexus mesh behaves predictably and safely.

 ### Design Principles